Erdling

-Erdling (German for "Earthling") are a German rock band founded in 2014 by Neill Freiwald and Niklas Kahl.
+Erdling (German for "Earthling") is a German Neue Deutsche Härte band formed in 2014 by Neill Freiwald and Niklas Kahl.

 History

-After guitarist Neill Freiwald left the band Stahlmann and the side project Sündenklang at the end of 2014, ostensibly due to time constraints, drummer Niklas Kahl followed in spring 2015, who, according to his own statement, “couldn't increasingly identify with the band”.
+After guitarist Neill Freiwald left the band Stahlmann and the side project Sündenklang at the end of 2014, ostensibly due to time constraints, drummer Niklas Kahl followed in spring 2015, who, according to his own statement, he can 'identify less and less with the band'.

 Together with guitarist Neno and bassist Marco, the first recordings began in the studio of Chris Harms.
 After Erdling was signed "surprisingly quickly" by Out of Line, according to Neill, they released their first maxi single Blitz und Donner in October 2015, followed by tours with Unzucht and Megaherz.